osscameroon/js-generator/README.md

 divtest.appendChild(div);
 ```
 We hope this example makes you better understand this project.
 In a real project, you might want to use the generated JS code for whatever you want, it's up to you.
-If not enough, the [Wiki](https://github.com/osscameroon/js-generator/wiki) will provide more explanation on how things work under the hood.
+If not enough, the [Wiki](https://github.com/osscameroon/js-generator/wiki) provides more explanation on how things work under the hood.

 # Code Info